ameliegodefroidt/statistics-for-business/README.md

 - A histogram of heights (with optional normal curve overlay)
 - A histogram of social media usage (to highlight skewness)
 - A bar chart of siblings (to highlight a discrete, non-normal distribution)

-⚠️ Plots update in real time as new data is entered, but data is not saved permanently — once the app is restarted, all entries are lost.

 **Learning goal:** recognize that some variables follow a normal distribution while others follow very different patterns.